digao-dalpiaz/DzHTMLText/README.md

 > **TPixels** represents `Integer` in **VCL**, or `Single` in **FMX**.

+`AutoBreak: Boolean` = When enabled, the component automatically converts Line Break sequence into a new line.
+If you don't want the line break in a specific sequence, you can use the `<NBR>` tag after Line Break sequence.

 `AutoHeight: Boolean` = Auto set height of control when Text property changed

 `AutoWidth: Boolean` = Auto set width of control when Text property changed.